Edgewater Wireless Systems (CVE:YFI) Shares Down 16.7% – Time to Sell?

-Shares of Edgewater Wireless Systems Inc. (CVE:YFI – Get Free Report) dropped 16.7% on Saturday .
+Edgewater Wireless Systems Inc. (CVE:YFI – Get Free Report) was down 16.7% on Saturday .
 The stock traded as low as C$0.05 and last traded at C$0.05.
-Approximately 154,000 shares were traded during mid-day trading, an increase of 10% from the average daily volume of 139,369 shares.
+Approximately 154,000 shares were traded during trading, an increase of 10% from the average daily volume of 139,369 shares.
 The stock had previously closed at C$0.06.

 Edgewater Wireless Systems Inc develops and commercializes technologies and intellectual property for the wireless communications market in North America.
 The company provides IP Licensing, Wi-Fi spectrum slicing solutions, dual channel Wi-Fi; wireless access points and associated peripheral equipment and support services; and PowerZoning, a channel power control product for multi-channel single radio Wi-Fi networks.